rreece/rreece.github.io/outline-of-philosophy/statistics.md

 ### Uncertainty

+-   Propagation of error
 -   Quantiles
--   Practice of standard error
+-   Practice of standard error for uncertainty quantification.
--   Uncertainty quantification

 ### Bayes' theorem